Logo

 On November 20,2005, Garth Hudson received the Hamilton Music Award for Best Instrumentalist.

-Garth Hudson continues as a much-in-demand session player, performing with such artists as Neko Case, Chris Castle, Teddy Thompson, the Secret Machines, the Sadies, the Lemonheads, Jonah Smith, Yesterday's News, Billy the Kid and others.
+Garth Hudson continued as a much-in-demand session player, performing with such artists as Neko Case, Chris Castle, Teddy Thompson, the Secret Machines, the Sadies, the Lemonheads, Jonah Smith, Yesterday's News, Billy the Kid and others.

 Garth Hudson contributed an original electronic score to an off-Broadway production of Dragon Slayers, written by Stanley Keyes and directed by Brad Mays in 1986 at the Union Square Theatre in New York.